northbright/Notes/Linux/CentOS/failed_to_install_centos_7_via_usb_disk.md

 It stopped at `/dev/root does not exist in CentOS 7`

 #### Root Cause
-It maybe caused that the USB disk was created by [YUMI](http://www.pendrivelinux.com/yumi-multiboot-usb-creator/)
+It maybe caused by writting the ISO to the USB disk via [YUMI](http://www.pendrivelinux.com/yumi-multiboot-usb-creator/)

 #### How to Fix
 * Use [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) to create the USB Disk